Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 the EngagementManager presents the user with the app's dashboard.
 When the app is exited, the EngagementManager serializes its state to disk.
 Subsequently, when the app is reloaded, the EngagementManager resumes it from its previous state.
+### Provided as a free 'source-code toolkit'
+The free EngageUI source-code toolkit contains C++ source-code for:
+1. The implementation of a small API designed to work with
+the wxWidgets cross-platform app design toolkit.
+2. An IDE (based on EngageUI) for developing EngageUI apps.

+There are no libraries involved,
+the source code for the API is small (about 3KLOC) and well documented,
+it is easy to understand how everything works and make modifications if needed.

 ## EngageUI Illustrations
 ### Less cluttered screens
 ![Less cluttered screens](https://www.khitchdee.net/WIMPvsEngage.png?v03-23-2023)